ruben-laso/proc_watcher/README.md

 `prox` parses the `/proc` filesystem to obtain information about the processes running on the system, so the user can access this information programmatically.

 ## Installation
-`prox` is a header-only library, so installing should be fairly easy.
+`prox` is a header-only library, so installing should be fairly easy (make sure you have the dependencies installed).
 You can simply copy the header files to your project directory and include them in your source code.

 Or, you can install it system-wide by running the following commands: